 - state the name of the applicant and a postal or email address as the address for correspondence

-- include as much information as necessary to enable the Commission identify the specific information you are asking for.
+- include as much information as necessary to enable us identify the specific information you are asking for.

 If your application does not meet the above five requirements, it will be considered an invalid application and will not be processed.
-If that happens, the Commission will let you know and help you, if possible, by explaining how to meet these requirements.
+If that happens, we will let you know and help you, if possible, by explaining how to meet these requirements.

-Otherwise the Commission will write acknowledging receipt of your valid access application within five working days, and will deal with your application within 20 working days (subject to any extensions allowed for under the GIPA Act).
-If any extension of time is required, the Commission will let you know in writing.
+Otherwise, we will write acknowledging receipt of your valid access application within five working days, and will deal with your application within 20 working days (subject to any extensions allowed for under the GIPA Act).
+If any extension of time is required, we will let you know in writing.

 Scope of applications

-If it is not clear what information you are seeking access to, the Commission will contact you to clarify the scope of your application.
+If it is not clear what information you are seeking access to, we will contact you to clarify the scope of your application.